YChaoWang/Instagram_crawler/README.md

 # Instagram Crawler

 ## Overview
 This project is an Instagram crawler that allows users to scrape data from Instagram locations and posts.
-It utilizes Selenium for web automation and BeautifulSoup for HTML parsing.
+It utilizes Selenium and apply multithreads for web automation and BeautifulSoup for HTML parsing.
 The crawler can extract information such as post counts, authors, and content from specified Instagram locations.

 ## Features
 - Scrapes Instagram location data based on search queries.